 Table~\ref{tab:3d} lists the RMSE and SSIM values of the reconstructions with FDK, PWLS-EP, PWLS-ST ($\tau_j = 1$), PWLS-ULTRA ($K=15$, $\tau_j = 1$), and PWLS-ULTRA ($K=15$) with patch-based weights $\tau_j$.
 Both PWLS-ST and PWLS-ULTRA significantly improve the RMSE and SSIM compared to FDK and the non-adaptive PWLS-EP.
 Importantly, PWLS-ULTRA with a richer union of learned transforms leads to better reconstructions than PWLS-ST with a single learned ST. Incorporating the patch-based weights in PWLS-ULTRA leads to further improvement in reconstruction quality compared to PWLS-ULTRA with uniform weights $\tau_j = 1$ for all patches.
 In particular, the patch-based weights lead to improved resolution for soft tissues in 3D LDCT reconstructions.

 Fig.~\ref{fig:comp} shows the reconstructions and the corresponding error (magnitudes) images (shown for the central axial, sagittal, and coronal planes) for FDK, PWLS-EP, and PWLS-ULTRA ($K=15$) with the patch-based weights.
-Compared to FDK and PWLS-EP, PWLS-ULTRA significantly improves image quality by reducing noise and preserving structural details.
-Since the PWLS-ULTRA parameters were chosen to achieve lowest overall RMSE (in entire ROI), the reconstruction could potentially have some blurry components (e.g., in the central lung region).
-Resolution in a specific smaller ROI could be improved by tuning parameters with respect to that ROI.
-Fig.~\ref{fig:rmseprofile} shows the RMSE for each axial slice in the PWLS-EP and PWLS-ULTRA with patch-based weights reconstructions.
+Compared to FDK and PWLS-EP, PWLS-ULTRA significantly improves image quality by reducing noise and preserving structural details (see zoom-ins).
+Fig.~\ref{fig:rmseprofile} shows the RMSE for each axial slice in the PWLS-EP and PWLS-ULTRA (with the weights $\tau_j$) reconstructions.
 PWLS-ULTRA clearly provides large improvements in RMSE for many slices, with greater improvements near the central slice.